Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 Toggles Resonating Arrow to be Manual (off by default, therefore Resonating Arrow is Automatic when bursting)
 `/xxxxx WildSpiritsManual`
 Toggles Wild Spirits to be Manual (off by default, therefore Wild Spirits is Automatic when bursting)
+`/xxxxx RacialManual`
+Toggles Racial to be Manual (off by default, therefore Racial is Automatic when bursting)
 `/xxxxx ConcFocus`
 Toggles Concussive Shot to be on Focus instead of Target (off by default, therefore Concussive Shot is on Target)